FREAKS (1932) Reviews and overview

 tumblr_m5ec0bmhss1qzwbl1o3_500

-Browning had been a member of a traveling circus in his early years, and much of the film was drawn from his personal experiences.
-In the film, the physically deformed “freaks” are inherently trusting and honorable people, while the real monsters are two of the “normal” members of the circus who conspire to murder one of the performers to obtain his large inheritance.
+Browning had been a member of a travelling circus in his early years, and much of the film was drawn from his personal experiences.
+In the film, the physically deformed “freaks” are inherently trusting and honourable people, while the real monsters are two of the “normal” members of the circus who conspire to murder one of the performers to obtain his large inheritance.

 freaks-lc